LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```
 ## Step 3: Implement Product Name Validation (@Then step)
-1) Add the following code to ConfirmationPage Class:
+1) Add getProductNames() method to ConfirmationPage Class.
+This method will retrieve names of all products added to the cart:
+### ConfirmationPage.java
 ```
 package pageObjects;